-A full-time employee accrues sick leave at a rate of eight hours per month (or proportionately for part-time employees).
+A full-time employee accrues sick leave at a rate of eight hours per month; a part-time employee accrues sick leave proportionately.
 An employee accrues sick leave beginning on the first day of state employment and ending on the last duty day of state employment.
 Duty day means an employee's last physical day on the job.
-An employee who is on leave the first day of the month may not use that month's accrual until he or she returns to duty.
+An employee who is on leave the first day of the month may not use that month's sick leave accrual until he or she returns to duty.